MeetBhingradiya/Portfolio/Schema.md

 | `isShown` | `boolean` | `false` |

 ## Projects
 The Projects table stores projects, including a unique ID, project name, project description, project category, project URL, project image, project tags, and timestamps for creation and updates.
-Designed for user profile management and display on landing pages.
+It is designed for user profile management and display on landing pages.

 | Column | Type | Default | Constraints |
 | --- | --- | --- | --- |